 You can test that it is done by poking a finger into the ball – it should spring back slightly when finished.
 Another test is the windowpane test.
 Tear off a golf ball sizes piece and try to stretch it thinly – if you can stretch and see some light through it then you know you are done.
 If it tears then give it a few more minutes.
 You don’t have to knead pizza dough to the extent of bread dough, as we don’t need such a strong crumb structure.

 If you used a stand mixer then it might be that your dough hook isn’t doing its job very well.
 Finish it off by hand for the last few minutes, and always make sure to scrape down the dough hook periodically.

 Final Key Tips

 As you can see from most of these tips, there are some common themes running through.
-Following a good recipe is a good start, and then these pizza tips should ensure you make the best pizzas every time:
+Following a good recipe is a good start, like my best pizza dough recipe here, then these pizza tips should ensure you make the best pizzas every time:

 - Use a flour with at least 12% protein content for better gluten strength and texture.